comptoolsres/comptoolsres.github.io/TLCL_reading_notes_5.md

 * p.
 468: You may have noticed back on p.
 466 the `[in words]` part of the `for` loop syntax is in square brackets, meaning it is optional.
 This section points out that if you omit the list of items, `for` iterates over command line options that are passed in.
 For the example with the longest-word2.sh script (located at `/blue/bsc4452/share/Class_Files/TLCL_files/longest-word2.sh`), if you run `/blue/bsc4452/share/Class_Files/TLCL_files/longest-word2.sh file1 file2 file3`, you will get the longest word in each file.

 * p.
 469: **Why `i`?**: This box, should really be called "Why **not** `i`?"
-As the box describes, `i` is a commonly used variable, but it is a terrible variable!
-Especially if your nested loops and have `j`, and `k`! **Use meaningful variable names!** `for file in *.txt` is much easier to understand.
+As the box describes, `i` is a commonly used variable, but *it is a terrible variable!* Especially if your nested loops and have `j`, and `k`! **Use meaningful variable names!** `for file in *.txt` is much easier to understand.
 We will look at this more in the Python section, but the developer of Python, Guido van Rossum, is often quoted as saying:

-  > ...code is read much more often than it is written.
+  > <i class="fa fa-quote-left"></i> ...code is read much more often than it is written.

   Write your code so that others, and your future self, can read and understand it!
+While variable names like `i` and `x` can be easier to type, the reader will need to pause and figure out what information is `i` or `x` holding.

 * p.
 468: **for: C Language Form**: Have a look at this as another way to write for loops.
 I rarely use this form, but you may run into it.
-As you might suspect, C programmers are the main users of this in bash.
+As you might suspect, C programmers are the main users of this in Bash.

 * p.
 471: **Summing Up**: This goes back to looking at each user's home space.
 Again, something you probably don't want to do on the cluster, so skip this, or have a look and see that you understand what is being attempted.